dylanlott/vedh/README.md

 # vedh

-> A Magic: The Gathering boardstate tracker built with GraphQL, Vue, and Go.
+> a TCG boardstate tracker built with GraphQL, Vue, and Go.

 ```text
 ██╗   ██╗███████╗██████╗ ██╗  ██╗